Stock market today: Wall Street pulls back from its record after a shaky day

+Friday’s dip also sent the S&P 500 to a rare losing week, just its third in the last 19.

+The weakness for Nvidia and other technology stocks dragged the Nasdaq composite to a market-leading loss of 1.2%.
+The Dow Jones Industrial Average, which has less of an emphasis on tech, held up better.
+It slipped 68 points, or 0.2%.

-Treasury yields eased in the bond market immediately after the release of a jobs report that economists called "all over the place."
-It showed employers hired more workers last month than economists expected, but wages for workers rose by less than forecast.
+In the bond market, Treasury yields eased following the mixed data on the U.S. job market, which economists described as “all over the place.”
+The jobs report showed employers hired more workers last month than expected, but wages for workers rose by less than forecast.
 It also said job growth in January was not nearly as hot as earlier thought.

-The job market and overall economy are in a delicate spot, where Wall Street wants them to continue growing, but not so much that it raises pressure on inflation.
+The job market and overall economy are in a delicate spot, where Wall Street wants them to continue growing, but not so much that they raise pressure on inflation.

 The ultimate goal is for inflation to cool enough to convince the Federal Reserve to lower its main interest rate from its highest level since 2001.
 Such a move would release pressure on the financial system and the economy, which has so far remained out of a recession despite high interest rates.